-1322 The destination for event messages within PLDM is called the Event Receiver.
-The Event Receiver 1323 function is implemented by a PLDM terminus within the platform management subsystem.
-Multiple termini 1324 can send Event Messages to the Event Receiver function.
-The SetEventReceiver command is used to 1325
+The destination for event messages within PLDM is called the Event Receiver.
+The Event Receiver function is implemented by a PLDM terminus within the platform management subsystem.
+Multiple termini can send Event Messages to the Event Receiver function.
+The SetEventReceiver command is used to give the location of the Event Receiver function to termini that generate event messages.

-A PLDM Subsystem is defined as the collection of devices enumerated by the same PLDM initializationagent.

-A PLDM subsystem implementation can have only one PLDM Event Receiver function enabled at a given time.
-It is expected that typical implementations will always assign the same Event Receiver location.

-1330 However, the location of the Event Receiver function is allowed to be changed during PLDM subsystem

-- 1331 operation.
-For example, some implementations may do this to support a failover of the Event Receiver - 1332 function, or to migrate it to a management controller that is hot plugged into the system, and so forth.
+- A PLDM Subsystem is defined as the collection of devices enumerated by the same PLDM initialization agent. - 1331 A PLDM subsystem implementation can have only one PLDM Event Receiver function enabled at a given - time.
+It is expected that typical implementations will always assign the same Event Receiver location. - 1333 However, the location of the Event Receiver function is allowed to be changed during PLDM subsystem - operation.
+For example, some implementations may do this to support a failover of the Event Receiver - function, or to migrate it to a management controller that is hot plugged into the system, and so forth.

-1333 13.3 PLDM Event Logging
+13.3 PLDM Event Logging

-PLDM Event Logging defines an interface through which event messages that have been received at the Event Receiver can be saved in an area of storage called the PLDM Event Log for later retrieval.
-Event logging includes mechanisms for storing and time-stamping event records, determining characteristics of the log (such as its capacity), and reading and clearing the contents of the log.

-Additionally, "virtual" PLDM Event Messages may be internally generated within the terminus that is providing the PLDM Event Log function and directly logged without being received as PLDM Event Messages on any external interface.

-1341 A PLDM terminus shall be tied to at most one PLDM Event Receiver and at most one PLDM Event Log maintain an internal structure to support the 16.6 PlatformEventMessage command or the 16.7 PollForPlatformEventMessage .
-The definition of this internal structure is implementation specific and
+- 1337 PLDM Event Logging defines an interface through which event messages that have been received at the - 1338 Event Receiver can be saved in an area of storage called the PLDM Event Log for later retrieval.
+Event - logging includes mechanisms for storing and time-stamping event records, determining characteristics of - the log (such as its capacity), and reading and clearing the contents of the log. - 1341 Additionally, "virtual" PLDM Event Messages may be internally generated within the terminus that is - providing the PLDM Event Log function and directly logged without being received as PLDM Event - 1343 Messages on any external interface. - 1344 A PLDM terminus shall be tied to at most one PLDM Event Receiver and at most one PLDM Event Log - 1345 function.
+The PLDM Event Log function is expected to be provided by a "time aware" management - 1346 controller for the PLDM Subsystem.
+A simple PLDM terminus supporting a device or adapter should - maintain an internal structure to support the 16.6 PlatformEventMessage command or the 16.7 - 1348 PollForPlatformEventMessage .
+The definition of this internal structure is implementation specific and - outside the scope of this specification. - 1350 Additional information about event logging is provided in clause 23.

-1342 function.
-The PLDM Event Log function is expected to be provided by a "time aware" management

-1343 controller for the PLDM Subsystem.
-A simple PLDM terminus supporting a device or adapter should

-1346 outside the scope of this specification.

-1347 Additional information about event logging is provided in clause 23.

-1348 13.4 PLDM Event Log clearing policies
+13.4 PLDM Event Log clearing policies

-1349 The PLDM Event Log can use different policies for automatically clearing entries from the log (Table 5).

-The active policy is configured through the SetPLDMEventLogPolicy command.
-Refer to the specification of this command for policy support requirements.
+- 1352 The PLDM Event Log can use different policies for automatically clearing entries from the log (Table 5). - 1353 The active policy is configured through the SetPLDMEventLogPolicy command.
+Refer to the specification - of this command for policy support requirements.